 For more than 50 years, SNMMI has successfully followed a mission of educating professionals, policy makers and the general public about the potential of nuclear medicine.
 Advances in molecular biology, molecular medicine and medical imaging have signaled an expansion in the direction of the profession and its ability to contribute to improved health outcomes, requiring SNMMI leaders to examine the society's long-range future.

-Vision: SNMMI will be the leader in unifying, advancing, and optimizing nuclear medicine, molecular imaging and radionuclide therapy.
+Vision: SNMMI is the recognized leader in promoting the value of nuclear medicine, molecular imaging and radionuclide therapy, globally.

 Mission: To improve human health by advancing nuclear medicine, molecular imaging, and radionuclide therapy.